 Northern Rotund-resin Bee (Anthidiellum notatum)

-An small, uncommon, native species that appears to be confined to the Champlain Valley.
+An small, uncommon, native species that appears to be confined to the warmer portions of the state.

 Sunflower Burrowing-Resin Bee (Paranthidium jugatorium)